WebAssembly/tool-conventions/DynamicLinking.md

 ## Interface and usage

-A WebAssembly dynamic library has some conventions for how it should be loaded and used:
+A WebAssembly dynamic library must obey certain conventions.
+In addition to the `dylink` section described above a module may import the following globals that will be provided by the dynamic loader:

  * The module can import `env.memory` for memory that is shared with the outside.
-If it does so, it should import `env.__memory_base`, an `i32`, in which the loader will provide the start of the region in memory which has been reserved and zero-initialized for this module, as described earlier.
+If it does so, it should import `env.__memory_base`, an `i32` WebAssembly global, in which the loader will provide the start of the region in memory which has been reserved and zero-initialized for this module, as described earlier.
+The module can use this global in the intializer of its data segments so that they loaded at the correct address.
  * The module can import `env.table` for a table that is shared with the outside.
-If it does so, it should import `env.__table_base`, an `i32`, in which the loader will provide the start of the region in the table which has been reserved for this module, as described earlier.
+If it does so, it should import `env.__table_base`, an `i32` WebAssembly global, in which the loader will provide the start of the region in the table which has been reserved for this module, as described earlier.

+### Relocations

+WebAssembly dynamic libraies do not require relocations in the code section.
+This allows for streaming complication and better code sharing, and reduces the complexity of the dynamic linker.
+This is acheived by referencing external symbols via WebAssembly imports.
+However relocation with the data segments may still be required.
+For example, if the address of an external symbol is stored in static data.
+In this case the dynamic library must generate code to apply it own relocations on startup.

- * The module can export a function called `__post_instantiate`.
-If it is so exported, the loader will call it after the module is instantiated, at a time when it is ready to be used.
+The module can export a function called `__post_instantiate`.
+If it is so exported, the loader will call it after the module is instantiated, and before any other function is called.
+The `__post_instantiate` function is used both to apply relocations and to run any static constructors.

 (Note: the WebAssembly `start` function is not sufficient in all cases due to reentrancy issues, i.e., the `start` function is called as the module is being instantiated, before it returns its exports, so the outside cannot yet call into the module.)

+### Imports

+Functions are directly imported from the `env` module (e.g.
+`env.enternal_func `).
+Data addresses and function addresses are imported as functions that return the address.
+This is because the final addresse of given symbol might not be known until all modules are initialized.
+These functions are named with the `g$` prefix.
+For example `env.g$goo` can be imported and used to access the address of `foo`.
+In the futre this scheme could be replaced with importing of mutable globals.

+### Exports

- * While exported functions are straightforward, exported addresses (i.e., exported indexes of locations in memory or in the table) are exported *before* the loaded module can apply any relocation, since the module cannot add `__memory_base` before it exports them.
-Thus, the exported address is before relocation; the loader, which knows `__memory_base`, can then calculate the proper relocated and final address of those addresses.
+Functions are directly exported as WebAssembly function exports.
+Exported addresses (i.e., exported memory locations or exported table locations) are exported as i32 WebAssembly globals.
+However since exports are static, modules connect export the final relocated addresses (i.e. they cannot add `__memory_base` before exporting).
+Thus, the exported address is before relocation; the loader, which knows `__memory_base`, can then calculate the final relocated address.

 ## Implementation Status

-Emscripten can load WebAssembly dynamic libraries using `dlopen` and access them using `dlsym`, etc. (See `test_dlfcn_*` in the test suite for examples;
+Emscripten can load WebAssembly dynamic libraries either at startup (using `RUNTIME_LINKED_LIBS`) or dynamiclly (using `dlopen`/`dlsym`/etc).
+See `test_dylink_*` adnd `test_dlfcn_*` in the test suite for examples.
-`test_dylink_*` are relevant as well.)

 Emscripten can create WebAssembly dynamic libraries with its `SIDE_MODULE` option, see [the wiki](https://github.com/kripken/emscripten/wiki/WebAssembly-Standalone).